 Mechanische Postkarte is a distributed drawing project.
-For the first version of the project, MP.V.01, the public was invited to visit the temporary distribution site to pick up a free drawing kit.
+For the first edition of the project, MP.V.01, the public was invited to visit the temporary distribution site to pick up a free drawing kit.
 The kit includes a Koh‐i‐Noor 1500 4B pencil, drawing paper and simple illustrated instructions they can follow at home.

 The idea for this project was inspired in part by the story of “The Turk”, a chess‐playing automaton of the 18th century, made by Wolfgang von Kempelen.
 It toured Europe, beating the likes of Napoleon Bonaparte and Benjamin Franklin.
-It was later revealed that this “machine” was not an automaton at all, but was in fact a chess master hidden in a special compartment controlling its operations.
+It was later revealed that this “machine” was not an automaton at all, but was, in fact, a chess master hidden in a special compartment controlling its operations.
 Likewise, the Mechanische Postkarte allows humans to help the machines of today perform a task for which they are not suited.